-In addition, some of the Corporation's applications are hosted by customers.
-Any failure on the part of those customers to maintain their equipment in good working order and to prevent system disruptions could have a material and adverse effect on the Corporation's business.
+In addition, some of the Corporation's applications are hosted by third parties.
+Any failure on the part of third parties to maintain their equipment in good working order and to prevent system disruptions could have a material and adverse effect on the Corporation's business.